 The University Libraries at Florida State University welcome visitors and researchers.
 Any person may visit the libraries and use print materials, licensed databases, government documents, and the FSU Library Catalog on-site.

 Any FSU student, faculty and staff with an active FSUCard can enter Strozier or Dirac at the turnstiles.
 Family members and friends need to stop at the Guest Services desk and obtain a Guest Card.
 Visitors are welcome but are required to present an official state or university identification (e.g. driver’s license, university ID card, passport) to obtain a Guest Card before entering the Strozier and Dirac libraries.

 Guest hours are from 7:30am-10:00pm with the last Guest card being issued at 8:00pm.
 Florida College and University students, staff, and faculty may enter Strozier and Dirac libraries during any hour they are open.

 Patrons who are not current students, faculty, or staff may purchase an annual Community Borrowers Card for $25.
 These cards provide access to the libraries and the ability to borrow print materials.
-These cards do not offer access to library databases outside of the libraries.
+They do not offer access to library databases outside of the libraries.

 Florida Community Colleges and Public University students may borrow materials with a valid, current ID card from his/her home college or university.